 Though not always easy, it is sometimes possible to get a levy released simply by asking the collector to release it.
-I’ll admit this is not common, but it is worth trying, if you ask nicely.
+I’ll admit this is not common, but it is worth trying.
 In some rare cases, the IRS is just trying to get your attention and all they need to release the levy is to know that you are willing to cooperate and move forward with a resolution.
+This is most common in a first-time levied situation and your balance is relatively low, less than $50,000.
+And it always helps to polite and cooperative.
+As a condition of releasing the levy, the IRS Collector will probably require that you agree to some payment arrangement immediately.
+Once you are in a payment arrangement, the IRS will leave you alone.
+The IRS won’t levy if you are on a formal payment plan because they know they will be receiving their payments each month per the agreed terms of your Installment Agreement.
+Remember to cooperate and be polite with whoever you speak with at the IRS.
+They control whether you will receive the funds back or not.

 #2.
 Claim Economic Hardship

 If you have been levied and you can show the IRS that the funds being held prevent you from meeting your basic living expenses, in particular rent or mortgage, then you can use Economic Hardship as a means to request and obtain a levy release.
 That does not mean that the entire levy will be released though.
-For example, if the IRS levy is holding $10,000 in your bank account.
+The IRS may only release enough so you can cover your necessary expenses.
+For example, if the levy is holding $10,000 in your bank account.
 And your mortgage and other necessary expenses are only $4000, then you can expect to only get $4,000 of the levy released, and the rest will remain subject to levy.
 See below for instruction on how to release the rest of the levy.

 In the case of individuals whose only income is from social security, it is fairly easy to demonstrate that there is an economic hardship when a levy is placed on that individuals bank account or the social security payment itself.

 Economic Hardship can only be used for “individuals” subject to the levy.
-It cannot be used for a business even though that business is suffering economic hardship.
-The term economic hardship only helps individuals that have an immediate need to pay rent, mortgage, food, medicine and the basic necessities.
+It cannot be used for a business even though that business is suffering financially.
+The term “economic hardship” only applies to individuals that have an immediate need to pay rent, mortgage, food, medicine and the basic necessities.

 #3.
 Comply With IRS Requests

-Remember, the levy requires the bank to hold the funds for 21 days so that you can remedy the situation.
-That may not be a lot of time for someone who has to file income tax returns, but if you act quickly once the levy has hit your accounts, you will maximize the amount of time you have to work towards getting the release.
-You will always want to confirm very carefully with the collector what his conditions for levy release may be and then proceed with meeting those conditions.
-Once you have satisfied the requirements the Revenue Officer will release the levy and the funds can go back to your account.
+Remember, the levy requires the bank to hold the funds for 21 days which gives you a chance to work out a release.
+That may not be a lot of time for someone who has to file income tax returns though.
+But if you act quickly once the levy has hit your accounts, you will maximize the amount of time you have to work towards getting the release.
+You will always want to confirm very carefully with the collector what their conditions for levy release may be and then proceed with meeting those specific conditions.
+Once you have satisfied the requirements for release, the Revenue Officer will release the levy and the funds can go back to your account.

 #4.
 File a Collection Appeal Request (aka CAP Appeal)